UKPLab/coling2018-wcs/README.md

 # Word Class Suggestion

-This repository hosts support code for the paper "From Text to Lexicon: Bridging the Gap between Word Embeddings and Lexical Resources".
+This repository hosts support code for the paper "From Text to Lexicon: Bridging the Gap between Word Embeddings and Lexical Resources", Ilia Kuznetsov and Iryna Gurevych, to appear in COLING 2018.
 Please cite the following work:

 ```
-bibtex coming soon
+bibtex upon publication
 ```

 > **Abstract:**